davidsbatista/davidsbatista.net/_posts/2017-11-13-Conditional_Random_Fields.md

 Given the observation sequence: ___r_ _i_ _b___

 _"In the first time step, r matches both transitions from the start state, so the probability mass gets distributed roughly equally among those two transitions.
-Next we observe i.
+Next, we observe i.
 Both states 1 and 4 have only one outgoing transition.
-State 1 has seen this observation often in training, state 4 has almost never seen this observation; but like state 1, state 4 has no choice but to pass all its mass to its single outgoing transition, since it is not generating the observation, only conditioning on it.
+State 1 has seen this observation often in training, and state 4 has almost never seen this observation; but like state 1, state 4 has no choice but to pass all its mass to its single outgoing transition, since it is not generating the observation, only conditioning on it.
 Thus, states with a single outgoing transition effectively ignore their observations."_

 _[...]_